Work Process Dance About

 9. Copywriting

-Copywriting was another more difficult portion of this project as I had to flucuate between language more suitable for younger audiences and their parents as well.
-It was important to vary between personal language from the perspective of the characters and informational language to help audiences when implementing storytelling to the packaging.
-Although I found this element difficult, I enjoy working through the process of articulating my thoughts onto the work before me.
+Copywriting was a more difficult portion of this project as I had to flucuate between language more suitable for younger audiences and their parents as well.
+W hen implementing copy onto the packaging, I found it important to vary between personal language - from the perspective of the characters - and informational language to help immerse audiences into the story while introducing different gender identities.

 10. Construction